Dialog: Start Logging / Create Log File(s)

 A separate log file may be created for each data representation (ASCII, HEX, ...).
 Choose at least one representation.
 The log files will have a ".txt" or ".htm" file extension.
 Docklight additionally adds the representation type to the file name to distinguish the different log files.
 E.g. if the user specifies "Test1" as the base log file name, the plain text ASCII log file will be named "Test1_asc.txt", whereas the plain text HEX log file will be named "Test1_hex.txt".

-If you are monitoring a high speed communication link or if you are running Docklight on a slow computer, Docklight may not be able to catch all the transmitted data or may even freeze (no response to any user input).
-In this case, try disabling the communication window output while logging the data to a file.
-Docklight will run much faster, since the display formatting uses considerable CPU time.
+If you are monitoring a high-speed communication link or if you are running Docklight on a slow computer, Docklight may not be able to process all the transmitted data or may even freeze (no response to any user input).